-The one-to-one programme is aimed at young people referred to us by parents, guardians or partnerships due to the young person experimenting or playing with fire.
+Think Family is a whole family advice and awareness session for young people involved in fire setter behaviour.
+The session is aimed at young people referred to us by parents, guardians, schools or partnerships due to the young person experimenting or playing with fire.
+Our community safety team will complete a home safety check and deliver a fire safety session.